Bangladesh Telecommunications Company Limited: Internet services

 BTCL provides dial-up Internet access in all 64 districts of the country, making it the most-accessible Internet service provider in the country.
-As of January 2009 its total dial-up subscriber is 32,433.
+As of January 2009, its total dial-up subscriber is 32,433.
 Since the beginning of 2007 BTCL have improved its Dial-up Internet service for better customer satisfaction.
-It also handles the .bd domain.
+It also handles the .bd Internet country code top-level domain (ccTLD) for Bangladesh.

 BTCL provides consumer-level broadband Internet services under the branding of BCUBE.
 The service is provided through ADSL2+ technology.

 BTCL has outsourced its BCUBE sales and customer support to EMEM Systems Ltd, System & Services Ltd (SSL) and Sisview Technologies Ltd. Till now btcl have got about 15,000 customers.
-BTCL's monthly income about ৳19,000,000 per month from this service.
+BTCL's monthly income is about ৳19,000,000 per month from this service.

 The state-owned telephony firm will develop a broadband wireless access network across the country soon with Korean help to provide uninterrupted upgraded services to its clients, officials said.
 Bangladesh Telecommunications Company Limited (BTCL) in cooperation with Korean Economic Development Cooperation Fund (EDCF) will establish the modern network.

 Satellites

-Bangladesh's first satellite on earth's orbit will have 40 transponders to provide telecommunications and broadcast services.
+Bangladesh's first satellite on Earth's orbit will have 40 transponders to provide telecommunications and broadcast services.
 US-based Space Partnership International (SPI) has already started designing the satellite and will also help launch it under a contract signed with the government.
 The two ground stations that will control the satellite will be built at Gazipur's Joydebpur and Rangamati's Betbunia on the land owned by Bangladesh Telecommunications Company Limited (BTCL).
 The government plans to have the satellite, named after the Father of the Nation Bangabandhu Sheikh Mujibur Rahman, sent to space by June 2017.

 Bill defaults

 BTCL Managing Director eng Mahfuz Uddin Ahmed said it undertook a scheme to realise the outstanding phone bills from government and private agencies, and general customers by giving them 5–6 months.

-“If this flexible approach fails to realise the dues, we'll take legal action against the defaulters,” he added.
+"If this flexible approach fails to realise the dues, we'll take legal action against the defaulters," he added.

 Mahfuz also said they were trying to realise outstanding phone bills of ৳1,062 crore (৳10.62 billion) from different international call carriers through legal procedure.

 According to BTCL statistics, government agencies owe ৳102.46 crore, semi-govt organisations ৳12.10 crore, private agencies ৳313.18 crore, Bangladesh Railway ৳1.12 crore, and newspapers/agencies ৳1.17 crore to BTCL.

 Besides, ৳247.65 crore have been due as some telephone lines were disconnected due to non-payment of bills.

 Moreover, 15 foreign private carriers (pre-paid system) have a total of ৳10.93 crore due to BTCL, while 52 foreign private carriers (post-paid system) ৳989.11 crore and 26 national foreign carriers ৳73.55 crore.

-BTCL Director (international) Sharifuzzaman said international calls enter Bangladesh using BTCL's network and the call carriers have to pay ৳1.5 cent per minute.
+BTCL Director (international) Sharifuzzaman said international calls enter Bangladesh using BTCL's network, and the call carriers have to pay ৳1.5 cent per minute.